dolittle-obsolete/Learning/Documentation/guides/validation.md

 }
 ```

+{{% notice tip %}}
+The use of strongly typed delegates to define business rules makes it extremely easy to test your business validators.
+For example, if you wish to test that the Command is invalid if the customer already exists, you can provide the implemenation
+() => true for the CustomerExist delegate.
+{{% /notice %}}

 This is such a common pattern that we have provided helpers for writing and hooking up your rule implementations to your rules.

 The Rules project should have a reference to both the Domain and Read projects.
 By implementing the `IRuleImplementationFor<>` interface for the specific delegate, the platform will discover and provide the implementation of the rule to any validator requiring it.